petermikitsh/feathers-issue-1001/README.md

 ## Stack Trace

 ```
-TypeError: Cannot convert undefined or null to object
+Uncaught (in promise) TypeError: Cannot convert undefined or null to object (populate-access-token.js:9)
     at Function.assign (<anonymous>)
     at Object.<anonymous> (populate-access-token.js:9)
     at promise.then.hookObject (hooks.js:142)